Enigma-IIITS/Push-Down-Chain/README.md

 # Push Down - Chain
 **Owner** : [Hruthik0x](https:/github.com/hruthik0x)

-This is a heap implementation, built as an attempt to use linked list structure in heap while working as fast as an array implementation of heap.<br>
+This is a heap implementation that attempts to use a linked list structure while achieving performance comparable to the array-based heap implementation.<br>

+Objective :

-Objective : Build a heap implementation that is as fast as array implementation, along with the ability to work in fragmented memory environments.
+    Build a heap implementation that is as fast as the array-based implementation, with the added capability to operate efficiently in fragmented memory environments.

+Result :

+    Managed to reduce the complexity of insertion and deletion to O(log n) (the same as the array's complexity) at the cost of increased memory usage per element in the heap.
+However, it did not outperform the array implementation due to the memory localization advantage of arrays.

 Run this to see benchmarks :

     g++ benchmark.cpp heap.c utility.c arrayHeap.h -o a.out && ./a.out

+You can read the [here](./internal_working.md)

 There are two famous heap implementations:
 1) Array